 We continue to add more options and built-in guidance to our direct deployments.
 This release introduces plug-in deployments and test coverage reporting.
 We also continue to enhance the Deployments view and notifications to make them easier to use.

-With 20.2, both on-premise and cloud customers can deploy existing plug-ins from one environment to another.
+With 20.2, both self-managed and Appian Cloud customers can deploy existing plug-ins from one environment to another.
 As you prepare a package for a direct deployment, you can now easily understand how plug-ins differ between environments and also view detailed changes by clicking on their status links.
 Once you're confident about the changes you've reviewed, you can include them in your package and submit a more complete deployment to a target environment.

 Have you ever forgotten to write test cases for an expression rule before promoting it to a higher environment?
 Now, you will be alerted when your package is missing test coverage during direct deployments.
 You'll also be able to manage and run your application's unit tests from inside compare and deploy, regardless of test coverage.
 That way, you can shorten the feedback cycle and easily validate your changes before deploying.